Graduate Research Grant

 - The description of the proposed study should be written in plain language, free of jargon.
 Committee members who may not have specialized knowledge of an applicant’s area of study.

-- Endnotes, references, or pictures do not count toward the 5-page limit, but may not exceed a two additional pages.
+- Endnotes, references, or pictures do not count toward the 5-page limit, but may not exceed two additional pages.

 - Acquisition of research materials unavailable locally or via microfilms, photographs, photocopies, etc.